Jenica-A/Travel_emissions_calculator/README.md

 Front end: streamlit will be used for the UI

 **Communications:**
-This will be shared to my github and the streamlit app [link](www.google.com) will be circulated.
+This will be shared to my github and the streamlit app [test link](www.google.com) will be circulated.
 Eventually, hosting this calculator somewhere more stable, robust, dynamic than streamlit would be good.

 **MVP:**
 The minimum viable product for this project is an emissions calculation in streamlit based only on miles driven